EXCURSION TO BALMETTI, ANCIENT WINE CELLARS, IN THE CANAVESE AREA, IN PIEDMONT, CLOSE TO VALLE D’AOSTA BORDER

 Exclusions: any lunch and break; any tasting; any transport to the meeting point; injury insurance for participants; any service not included in the item “inclusions”.

 - 15 € tasting of 3 different wines from Terre Sparse winery and relevant description of the features and production techniques as well as of the features of canavese vineyards by the owner, winemaker and enologist; tasting of some of the typical products such as salami and cheese and more according to season.
 Not to be missed, the famous Canestrelli di Borgofranco, typical biscuits.

-- Around 2 € public bus back to Montestrutto.
+- Around 2 to 6 € public bus back to Montestrutto.